Eadjei1/EMG-signal-processing/README.md

 # EMG-signal-processing
-This code processes EMG signals from Biosemi and Brainvision
+This code processes EMG signals from Biosemi (CBM) and Brainvision (CCC) from a StartReact Paradigm